Ars Magica Definitive Edition, Chapter Two: Order of Hermes

 While most followers of Flambeau (flahm-BOH) specialize in fire magic, some study spells of simple annihilation as a more subtle alternative.
 Flambeau the Founder was known for his mastery of fire, while his apprentice, and the first Primus, Apromor, favored Perdo.
 Thus, both of these traditions are respected within the House.
 These aggressive and ferocious magi often cause trouble within the Order and frequently anger mundanes.
 However, their fearlessness and love of destruction make them invaluable when the Order requires the application of martial force.

 House Flambeau is a gathering of kindred spirits.
 While most followers of Flambeau believe in direct action and combat, there is also a strong tradition of honor and chivalry in the House, making them in many ways the Order’s knights.
-This is particularly true under the current Primus, Garus, who leads the House from its domus magna of Castra Solis in the Provençal Tribunal (see Faith & Flame, page 67).
+This is particularly true under the current Primus, Garus, who leads the House from its domus magna of Castra Solis in the Provençal Tribunal.
 The House’s original domus magna was Val Negra, also in the Provençal Tribunal, but it has been lost in a regio for decades, if not centuries.
 Flambeau’s second apprentice, Elaine, carried on his tradition of fire magic, and served as a Hoplite (see House Guernicus, next).
 She was also an important scholar and author, and wrote several texts that are still important today, including Ars Flambonis, a summa on Ignem (level 14, quality 12) that is peppered with anecdotes of the Founder and particularly popular within the House.

 House Guernicus